Decide consciously.

 That's the loop: see something, capture it, keep moving.
 The thinking happens later, in Conscious, when you're ready.

-The extension is in closed beta while it gets its first round of feedback.
+The Chrome extension is part of the same private beta, still gathering its first round of feedback.

 What it isn't